Getting Around Cambridge

 Punts can be hired from Silver Street, The Quayside, the back of Trinity College, the Granta Mill Pond and next to Jesus Green park.

-Discounted Tickets for chauffeured punt tours of the Cambridge 'Backs' can be purchased from the Tourist Information Centre at Peas Hill.
+Discounted Tickets for chauffeured punt tours of the Cambridge 'Backs' can be purchased from the Visitor Information Centre at Peas Hill.